Debugging Your ESP32 Project with a Serial Terminal

 entry 0x40080698

 This is the bootloader telling you exactly how it's starting up.
 Seeing this message is your first "hello world"—it confirms your board is alive and your serial connection is working.
 If you see garbled text (G⸮J⸮), your baud rate is wrong.
-Double-check that it's set to 115200.
+This is a common issue covered in our guide on troubleshooting serial connections can help.

 After these messages, your own application's code begins to run.